Continuous Integration

 Setup

-- Create a scripted build for your product.
+- Create a scripted build for your product

-- Set up a clean environment and install your build tools and a version control client, or use the native pipeline facilities from your hosted VC provider
+- Set up a clean environment and install your build tools and a version control

 Trial